rubocop-lts/rubocop-ruby1_9/README.md

   EnforcedStyle: context_dependent
 ```

-Everything is commented out!
-None of these settings exist in the very old version of rubocop that works with Ruby 1.9.

 Let's talk about these settings.

 ## TargetRubyVersion

+Commented out!
+Setting does not exist in the very old version of rubocop that works with Ruby 1.9.

 If you want to use this you'll have to upgrade to Ruby >= 2.0 and use the appropriate sibling gem, e.g. [`rubocop-ruby2_0`][2-0].